-you servi profi ing judgments on revenues/ profits dif cannot draw on history.
-If you have no ice, it is difficult to gauge market poter tability.
-The company;s entire value lie with but you have little to base your esti o product/ ntial or es in future Cash flows from existing assets non-existent or negative.
-What is the value added by growth assets?
-What are the cashflows from existing assets?
+you serv profi cannot draw on his ice, it is difficult to tability.
+The compa revenues/ profits difficu story.
+If you have no p gauge market potentia any;s entire value lies i tle to base your estima roduct/ l or in future Cash flows from existing assets non-existent or negative.
+What is the value assets? added by growth \bigcirc What are the cashflows from existing assets?
 Different claims on cash flows can affect value of equity at each stage.
-What is the value of equity in the firm?
-How risky are the cash flows from bot existing assets and growth assets?
-Limited historical data on earnings, and no market prices for securities makes it difficult to assess risk.
-When will the firm become a mature fiirm, and what are the potential roadblocks?
-Will the firm will make it through the gauntlet of market demand and competition.
-Even if it does, assessing when it will become mature is difficult because there is so little to go on.
+What is the value of equity in the firm? existing assets an Limited historica al data on earnings, prices for securities through demand Even if when it When will the firm become a mature fiirm, and what are the potential roadblocks? firm will make it the gauntlet of market d and competition. it does, assessing will become mature is because there is so go on.